IBM-Bluemix-Docs/ComposeForScyllaDB/dashboard-overview.md

 ## Recent Tasks

 Making administrative changes to your service (such as scaling, or taking a manual backup) starts a task.
-While task is running, the _Recent Tasks_ panel shows the task name and a progress bar.
+While the task is running, the _Recent Tasks_ panel shows the task name and a progress bar.

 ## Connection Strings